MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 #### Example 5: Prompt for a justification, with two predefined options, and an extra free-text option

 The following **.json** code causes Outlook to prompt the user for a justification for their action.
 The justification text includes two predefined options, as well as a third, free-text option.

+Since no specific extensions are specified, all supported file types are included.

 ```PowerShell
 {